Updated May 2018

-If you are snorkeling independently, your Akumal snorkeling adventure should be outside the buoyed section.
-Look for where the ocean looks darker to find the sea grass on the bottom of the bay.
-This is where the turtles feed and where you should head.
+If you are snorkeling independently, stay outside the buoyed section of the bay.
+Look for where the ocean appears darker to find the sea grass on the bottom of the ocean floor.
+This is where the sea turtles feed and where you should head for the best chance of finding them.

 The easiest way to find turtles is to look for the small groups of other snorkelers.
 Where you find a group, you’ll find turtles.
 Be careful of the boats which leave immediately to the right of the buoys.